 The 6th strake below the sheer plank was completed in December 2019.
 It consisted of 4 boards per side.
 The forward- and after-most boards are very short (8 and 7 feet) to accommodate proper spacing of butt joints.
 I’m trying to follow what I call the four-step rule, meaning butt joints should have four steps between them, each step being one plank down or one frame space away.

-Since hanging the last strake in December 2018, I have completed fairing the upper strakes using jack planes and scrapers.
+After hanging the 5th strake below the sheer strake, I completed fairing the upper strakes using jack planes and scrapers.
 I also put a coat of preservative on the upper faired strakes.
 It consists of a mix of pine rosin, turpentine and linseed oil, with a little Japan drier.
 I think those planks are ready for caulking and painting.
 This may seem a little premature given the overall state of completion, but I wanted to get the fairing done on the upper strakes before taking down the scaffolding.

 See the photo gallery below for planking progress to date.
 The photos are in chronological order, so the most recent pictures are at the end of the gallery.
 Most pictures are captioned to explain the process.